-NOTE: Please review KB87658 If HIPS 8.0 Patch 5, 6, or 7 are installed in your environment.
-It is advised not to install this product until you have read and understood this Knowledge Base Article.
+Review KB 87658 If HIPS 8.0 Patch 5, 6, or 7 are installed in your environment.
+It’s advised not to install this product until you have read and understood this Knowledge Center article.

 Once the install process is complete, a reboot is recommended.
 MRI will be visible via a TaskBar Icon.
 The Interceptor process is named “McAfeeRansomwareInterceptorWin32.exe”.
 The installer also includes a built-in Uninstaller.
 The same installer when run again post installation, gives the user the option to uninstall the software.
 Additionally, users can navigate through Windows Uninstallation menu to remove this tool.

 Menu items exist when the user right clicks on the Task Bar icon.